presidentbeef/brat/docs/set.md

 layout: doc
 lib: stdlib
 object: set
 desc: A set is an unordered list of unique elements.
+Set squishes in enumerable, so you can use any of the enumerable methods on it as well.
 methlist:
 - add
 - clear
 - delete
+- each
 - empty?
 - include?
 - length